Helen Allingham: Career

 In 1889, her husband died.
-At age 41 she felt the pressure to support her 3 young children (14, 12, and 7) and stepped up the production of watercolour.
+Aged 41, she felt the pressure to support her 3 young children (14, 12, and 7) and stepped up the production of watercolour.
 These were done with great attention to detail and avoiding any sense of squalor or hardship.
 They became wildly popular, possibly because of the nostalgic needs of ex pats who went to faraway colonies or of those living in industrialising cities.
 However, her works were also criticised as "overly sentimental, conservative vision of the area".